In Their Own Words: What Students in New York’s Foster System Need to Succeed

 The following findings pertain to foster placements.

 Thirty-nine (39) current and former foster youth reported that they had more than one foster placement during their time in the foster system.
-This represents two-thirds of the total current and former foster youth participants indicating at least some level of placement instability for most youth.
+This represents three-fourths of the total current and former foster youth participants indicating at least some level of placement instability for most youth.

 Twenty (20) current and former foster youth reported that they had two to sixty-three placements during their time in the foster system.
 The average number of foster placement changes was 11.
 However, there were four outliers, where two participants reported 20 placements, one reported 50, and another 63.
 When those outliers are removed, the average number of placement changes was four.